frederic-perez/AmE-dictionary/data/dictionary.md

 __belching__
 __beleaguer__ _v_
 __beleaguered__ _adj_ :nine::m: Put in a very difficult situation. _The board is supporting the beleaguered director._ _Syn_ hard-pressed, troubled
 __belfry__ _n_ __1__ A bell tower; especially one surmounting or attached to another structure. __2__ A room or framework for enclosing a bell. __3__ The seat of the intellect: head.
-Someone who has "bats in the belfry" is insane or eccentric.
-This phrase is responsible for the use of bats for "insane" (as in "Are you completely bats?") and the occasional use of belfry for "head" ("He’s not quite right in the belfry").
+Someone who has “bats in the belfry” is insane or eccentric.
+This phrase is responsible for the use of bats for “insane” (as in “Are you completely bats?”) and the occasional use of belfry for “head” (“He’s not quite right in the belfry”).
 __belie__ _v_ :eight: (belies, belied) __1__ (of an appearance) fail to give a true impression of (something). _Syn_ contradict _His lively, alert manner belied his years._ __2__ Fail to fulfil or justify (a claim or expectation). _The quality of the music seems to belie the criticism._ :es: desmentir; engañar
 __belittle__ _v_ :five: (belittling) Dismiss (someone or something) as unimportant. _Syn_ disparage, denigrate, run down, deprecate, depreciate _He belittles her._
 __bell pepper__ _1 yellow or red bell pepper._